CreatingNull/RPI-Pico-Volume-Controller/README.md

 The contents of the `firmware/` subdirectory should be copied into the root directory of the Pico device.

 Note: The storage device is disabled on the next hard boot of the Pi, to disable this behaviour for update or development short Pin 13 to ground on boot.

+### Setting up the enclosure

+The enclosure is a 2 piece design designed to be 3d printed.
+The `enclosure-lid` is installed with m2 heatset inserts for securing the raspberry pi, as well as m3 heatset inserts to securing the base.
+There are optional in the LID to fit standard 5mm LEDs to achieve an illuminated ring under the control knob.

 ---